CozmicGames/Kore/README.md

 ### Audio

-Provides loading WAV files and playing sounds.
+Provides loading WAV and MP3 files and playing sounds.
 Support for streaming audio and more audio formats is planned.

 ## Building